ebrockes/webcrawler-python/readme.txt

 # 2. Create text file passing list of words to be ignored
 # format: word
 # file name: ignore.txt
-# 3. List video web sites to be ignored on word count
+# 3. List words that:
-# format: domain
+# 3.1. probably will appear in web sites related
+# 3.2. show that the specific site is not related
+# format: text: list of words ok : list of words not ok
-# file name: ignore_domain.txt
+# file name: words.txt

 1. main.py